kanak2106/kanak2106/README.md

 ### Namaste 🙏

 I'm Kanak Gautam 🎀
-A first-year electrical engineering student😃 and a keen learner who loves connecting and improvising herself✨.
+A second-year electrical engineering student😃 and a keen learner who loves connecting and improvising herself✨.
 My interest lies in web development💻 and exploring new horizons of technology🌎.

 - 🌱 I’m currently learning **Web Development**